-Dominating dramatically the Reykjavík city skyline and providing a stunning backdrop to the capital area is the impressive Mount Esja, a popular destination for day-trippers and riddled with well-worn hiking trails.
-Once surmounted, the view from the top of this 914 metre high mountain is breath-taking.
+Dramatically dominating the Reykjavík City skyline and providing a stunning backdrop to the capital area is the impressive Mount Esja, a popular destination for day-trippers and riddled with well-worn hiking trails.
+Once surmounted, the view from the top of this 914-metre high mountain is breathtaking.

 Please remember to take care when climbing.
 It can be steep in places and large quantities of snow are often present on the upper slopes.
 Follow your chosen route closely and definitely take advice on the weather conditions before attempting a climb.

 Mt.
-Esja is located in Kjalarnes, past the town of Mosfellsbaer just east of Reykjavík.
-It is accessible by the number 15 bus from Hlemmur bus station.
-Get off at Háholt in Mosfellsbaer, then take the number 57 to the foot of Esja at Hiking Centre Esjustofa.
+Esja is located in Kjalarnes, past the town of Mosfellsbær just east of Reykjavík.
+It is accessible by bus number 15 from Hlemmur Bus Station.
+Get off at Háholt in Mosfellsbær, then take the number 57 to the foot of Esja at Hiking Centre Esjustofa.